call ooomcall ooom

 Avatar-Foto

-Ela Euler-Rolle ist Lifestyle-Redakteurin von OOOM und CALL und verfasst regelmäßig Porträts und Reportagen über inspirierende Persönlichkeiten.
+Ela Euler-Rolle ist Lifestyle-Redakteurin von CALL und verfasst regelmäßig Porträts und Reportagen über inspirierende Persönlichkeiten.

 Vorheriger Artikel ooom anne jarchow Anne Jarchow: Rich and Poor in Silicon Valley